 “Two things are infinite: the universe and human stupidity; and I’m not sure about the universe.” – Albert Einstein

 Every addiction can be traced to dopamine.
-And every addiction is accompanied by the same symptoms: self-deceptions, denials, and an overpowering dopamine-induced ignorance that make it possible to overlook the obvious, rationalize the irrational, and deny the undeniable.
+And every addiction is accompanied by the same symptoms: self-deceptions, denials, and an overpowering dopamine-induced ignorance that makes it possible to overlook the obvious, rationalize the irrational, and deny the undeniable.

 Dopamine-induced ignorance explains why so many common and dangerous addictive behaviors are considered normal, acceptable, and even admirable.
 Dopamine-induced ignorance also explains why miracles are ignored, demeaned, and dismissed.

 All man-made problems can be traced to primitive ancestors who perverted the dopamine-induced survival-friendly behaviors (that we share with chimpanzees) into addictions to food, sex, safety, power, acceptance, approval, attention, esteem, and status.
-To complicate matters, our more recent predecessors added money, gambling, religion, drug, and other addictions to the mix.
+To complicate matters, our more recent predecessors added money, gambling, belief systems, drug, and other addictions to the mix.

 On a spiritual plane, the costs include the inability to pause to wonder, stand rapt in awe, and experience the mysterious.

 Every waking moment, conscious, aware, alive, self-actualized individuals are faced with a choice.
 They are free to pause to wonder and stand rapt in awe, or waste their lives scrambling to score dopamine squirts in their brains.